Lafcadio Hearn: Later life in Japan

 During late 1891, Hearn obtained another teaching position in Kumamoto, at the Fifth High Middle School (a predecessor of Kumamoto University), where he spent the next three years and completed his book Glimpses of Unfamiliar Japan (1894).
-In October 1894, he secured a journalism job with the English-language newspaper Kobe Chronicle, and in 1896, with some assistance from Chamberlain, he began teaching English literature at Tokyo Imperial University, a job he had until 1903.
+In October 1894, he secured a job in journalism with the English-language newspaper Kobe Chronicle, and in 1896, with some assistance from Chamberlain, he began teaching English literature at Tokyo Imperial University, a position he held until 1903.
 In 1904, he was a lecturer at Waseda University.

 While in Japan, he encountered the art of ju-jutsu which made a deep impression upon him: "Hearn, who encountered judo in Japan at the end of the nineteenth century, contemplated its concepts with the awed tones of an explorer staring about him in an extraordinary and undiscovered land.
 "What Western brain could have elaborated this strange teaching, never to oppose force by force, but only direct and utilize the power of attack; to overthrow the enemy solely through his own strength, to vanquish him solely by his own efforts?
 Surely none!
 The Western mind appears to work in straight lines; the Oriental, in wonderful curves and circles."
-When he was teaching at the Fifth High Middle School, the headmaster was founder of Judo Kano Jigoro himself.
+When he was teaching at the Fifth High Middle School, the headmaster was founder of Judo Kano Jigoro.

+Death

 On 26 September 1904, Hearn died of heart failure in Tokyo at the age of 54.
 His grave is at the Zōshigaya Cemetery in Tokyo's Toshima district.

 Legacy

 Literary tradition

 In the late 19th century, Japan was still largely unknown and exotic to Westerners.
 However, with the introduction of Japanese aesthetics, particularly at the Paris Exposition Universelle of 1900, Japanese styles became fashionable in Western countries.
-Consequently, Hearn became known to the world by his writings concerning Japan.
-In later years, some critics would accuse Hearn of exoticizing Japan, but because he offered the West some of its first descriptions of pre-industrial and Meiji Era Japan, his work is generally regarded as having historical value.
+Hearn became known to the world by his writings concerning Japan.
+In later years, some critics would accuse Hearn of exoticizing Japan, but because he offered the West some of its first descriptions of pre-industrial and Meiji era Japan, his work is generally regarded as having historical value.

 Admirers of Hearn's work have included Ben Hecht, John Erskine, Malcolm Cowley and Jorge Luis Borges.

 Hearn was a major translator of the short stories of Guy de Maupassant.

 Yone Noguchi is quoted as saying about Hearn, "His Greek temperament and French culture became frost-bitten as a flower in the North."

 Hearn won a wide following in Japan, where his books were translated and remain popular to the present day.
 Hearn's appeal to Japanese readers "lies in the glimpses he offered of an older, more mystical Japan lost during the country’s hectic plunge into Western-style industrialization and nation building.
 His books are treasured here as a trove of legends and folk tales that otherwise might have vanished because no Japanese had bothered to record them."